Jeanne Block: Career

-Pregnant at the time she finished her Ph.D. at Stanford in 1951, Block worked mostly part-time in the 1950s while she raised four children.
+Block finished her Ph.D. at Stanford in 1951, while pregnant, and went on to work mostly part-time through the 1950s while raising four children.
 Block and her husband created a person-centered personality theory that became popular among personality researchers.
 The theory examined personality in terms of two variables, ego-resiliency (the ability to respond flexibly to changing situations) and ego-control (the ability to suppress impulses).
-In 1963, she was awarded a National Institute of Mental Health fellowship and she moved with her family to Norway for a year.
-She joined the faculty as a research psychologist at the University of California, Berkeley's Institute of Human Development in 1965.
+In 1963, she was awarded a National Institute of Mental Health Special Research fellowship and spent a year in Norway with her family.
+Upon her return, Block was involved in research on moral beliefs and values of student activists.
+She joined the faculty as a research psychologist at the University of California, Berkeley's Institute of Human Development in 1968.
+In that same year, she & her husband began the Block Study, a 30-year longitudinal study of 128 children in the San Francisco Bay Area.
+Just over ten years later, the Block Study was featured on a PBS television program title, "The Pinks and the Blues."
+The episode focused on Jeanne Block's work regarding gender roles.
 She became a professor-in-residence in the department of psychology in 1979.

-In the 1970s, Block published an analysis the sex-role socialization occurring in several groups of children in the United States and Northern Europe.
-Even across countries, boys were typically raised to be independent, high-achieving and unemotional, and girls were generally encouraged to express feelings, to foster close relationships and to pursue typical feminine ideals.
+In the 1970s, Block published an analysis on sex-role socialization occurring in several groups of children from the United States and six Northern European countries.
+She found that across countries, boys were typically raised to be independent, high-achieving and unemotional, while girls were generally encouraged to express feelings, to foster close relationships and to pursue typical feminine ideals.

+Throughout her later career, Block received multiple awards and recognitions of her work.
+In 1972, she was appointed as the Bernard Moses Memorial Lecturer at the University of California, Berkeley.
 Block was made a fellow of the American Association for the Advancement of Science in 1980 and received the Lester N. Hofheimer Prize for outstanding psychiatric research from the American Psychological Association (APA) in 1979.
 She was elected president of the APA Division of Developmental Psychology.
+One year later, Block was elected to Fellow status in the American Association for the Advancement of Science.

 In 1984 her book, Sex Role Identity and Ego Development was published posthumously.